lewisccx/Team2/README.md

 ## Errors and bugs
-   1. If player is riding with the phone tilted up, he may ride out of the map
-   2. Player is not facing the quiz question when he changes scene
+   1. Player is not facing the quiz question when he changes scene
-   3. Player's screen camera and his bicyle is able tilt up/down 90 degree at the same time
+   2. Player's screen camera and his bicyle is able tilt up/down 90 degree at the same time
-   4. Vehicles and pedestrian are travelling forward and backward without turning direction
-   5. Pedestrian is able to push player away whenever they hit each other.
-   6. There is a "delay" time when changing between scenes.
-   7. When user changed to quiz scene, the game scene is not at the pause state.

 ## Limitations
    1. There are no traffic rules implemented in the game, but you encouraged to adhere to them to score more points!